Česká zbrojovka Uherský Brod

 Česká zbrojovka a.s.
-Uherský Brod (CZUB) is an engineering company based in Uherský Brod, Czech Republic whose main activities include the production of service, hunting and sports firearms.
-It is owned by the Czech holding company Colt CZ Group SE, which also owns other brands with related production programmes.
+(CZ, lit.
+'Czech armoury'), is a Czech armament manufacturer that is based in Uherský Brod.
+The company is known for producing service, hunting and sporting firearms.
+It is owned by the Czech holding company Colt CZ Group SE, which also owns other brands with related production programs.

-CZUB currently has around 1800 employees.
-It is one of the highest volume exporters in the Czech Republic, sending its products to more than 100 countries around the world.
+CZ currently has around 1,800 employees.
+It is one of the highest volume exporters in the Czech Republic, sending its products to more than 100 countries.
 The company is among the top ten small arms manufacturers in the world and five that manufactures automatic firearms.
-In 2021, CZUB acquired the Colt's Manufacturing Company; the following year, the parent company changed its name to Colt CZ Group.
+In 2021, CZ acquired the Colt's Manufacturing Company; the following year, the parent company changed its name to Colt CZ Group.

 History

-In 1919 Jihočeská zbrojovka was founded in Strakonice.
+Jihočeská zbrojovka was founded in Strakonice in 1919.
 Today's Česká zbrojovka a.s. was built as part of a large-scale transfer of strategically important production capacities of the former Czechoslovakia as far as possible from the western borders threatened by Nazi Germany.
-In Uherský Brod in the south-east of Moravia, a brand new arms factory was established in 1936, which was one of the most modern and most efficient factory at the time.
-In the first years of its existence it was successfully engaged primarily in the highly demanding production of aircraft machine guns.
+In Uherský Brod in the south-east of Moravia, a brand-new arms factory was established in 1936, which was one of the most modern and most efficient factories at the time.
+In the first years of its existence, it was successfully engaged primarily in the highly demanding production of aircraft machine guns.